GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

         });
     };

-In that code, we are going to listen for a POST with the data fields of `ciphertext` and `ttl` and store the values into a new document in firestore using the `add()` function (which auto-assigns an id).
+In that code, the function is going to listen for a POST with the data fields of `ciphertext` and `ttl`.
+It will store the values into a new document in firestore using the `add()` function (which auto-assigns an ID).

-And we are also listening for a GET and if we have an `id` in the querystring, we will lookup that document in firestore and return the document if found.
+And the function is also listening for a GET request with an `id` in the querystring.
+It will lookup that document in firestore and, if found, return the document.

 NOTE: you probably want more input sanitation for a production application.

-## Deploying the Function
+## Deploying the Cloud Function

+Once the code is deployed, Google Cloud Functions will automatically run that code for us, when triggered.

-You now have a `package.json` file listing your dependencies and you have an `index.js` file which will listen for a HTTP trigger.
+You now have a `package.json` file listing your dependencies and you have an `index.js` file which will respond to an HTTP trigger.

-We want to make google automatically run that code for us, when needed.

-I will use the `gcloud` CLI tool to deploy our function, and configure it to listen to HTTP requests.
+You will use the `gcloud` CLI tool to deploy our function, and configure it to listen to HTTP requests.
 (there are other ways to deploy including
 [git-push CI/CD tooling](https://github.com/GoogleCloudPlatform/community/blob/master/tutorials/cloud-functions-github-auto-deployer/index.md)).